 One: the past is history

 Take a walking tour of Canterbury with an official guide (Tel 01227 459779) finishing at the Visitor Information Centre in the Buttermarket.
-From there it’s a short stroll across to the Museum of Canterbury in Stour Street and where you can see the city’s 2000-year history - from Romans to Rupert Bear - unfold.
+From there it’s a short stroll across to the Canterbury Heritage Museum in Stour Street and where you can see the city’s 2000-year history - from Romans to Rupert Bear - unfold.
 Enjoy a hearty lunch at a local pub or restaurant and then walk it off with a visit to the unmissable and unequalled Canterbury Cathedral.

 Two: the city from a different perspective